a modernization by James Hampton Belton

 Gorges and ravines of problematic depth intersect the way, and the safety of the crude wooden bridges over them seems dubious.
 When the road dips again, there are stretches of marshland that one instinctively dislikes, and almost fears at evening when unseen whippoorwills chatter and fireflies come out in abnormal profusion to dance to the raucous, creepily insistent rhythms of stridently croaking bullfrogs.
 The thin, shining line of the Miskatonic’s upper reaches is oddly serpentine as it winds close to the feet of the domed hills among which it rises.

 Outsiders visit Dunwich as seldom as possible, and since the events recounted here, all the signs pointing toward it have been taken down.
 The scenery is uncommonly beautiful, yet there is no influx of artists or summer tourists.
-Two centuries ago, when talk of witch blood, Satanic worship, and strange forest presences was not laughed at, it was customary to give these as reasons for avoiding the locality.
+Two centuries ago, when talk of witch blood, Satanic worship, and strange forest presences was not laughed at, these were customary given as reasons for avoiding the locality.
 In our sensible age—since the events of 1928 were hushed up by those who had the town’s and the world’s welfare at heart—people shun it without knowing why.

 No one, even those who have the facts concerning the events leading up to the horror of 1928, can say just what is the matter with Dunwich.
 Old legends tell of unhallowed rites and conclaves of Indians that called forth forbidden shapes of shadow from the great rounded hills and made wild orgiastic prayers that were answered by loud crackings and rumblings from the ground below.
 In 1747, the Reverend Abijah Hoadley, newly come to the Congregational Church at Dunwich Village, preached a memorable sermon on the closeness of Satan and his imps, in which he said: